golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 {% alert level="warning" %}

 The `--api-allow-origin` value should be set to the URL where your web application will be served.
-In this example, we will use `http-server`.
+In this example, we will use `http-server` with a default port 8080.

 {% /alert  %}